Paramilitary punishment attacks in Northern Ireland: Sexual offences

 Republican and loyalist paramilitaries targeted accused child molesters.
 Loyalist paramilitaries also deal harshly with sexual crimes.
 Republican paramilitaries shot a 79-year-old man in both arms and legs after mistaking him for an accused child molester.

 Gay men

-Republican and loyalist paramilitaries also targeted gay men One Presbyterian minister, David J. Templeton, was outed as gay and died after a beating by the UVF in 1997.
+Loyalist paramilitaries also targeted gay men One Presbyterian minister, David J. Templeton, was outed as gay and died after a beating by the UVF in 1997.

 Opposition

 Punishment attacks are condemned by all major political parties in Northern Ireland.
-In 1990, Nancy Gracey set up the organization Families Against Intimidation and Terror to oppose punishment attacks after her grandson was killed in one.
+In 1990, Nancy Gracey set up the organisation Families Against Intimidation and Terror to oppose punishment attacks after her grandson was killed in one.
 Beginning in the 1970s, the RUC conducted a propaganda campaign against punishment attacks, seeking to portray their perpetrators as preying on an innocent, harmonious community and seeking a "monopoly on crime for themselves".
 In 2018, the PSNI launched the "Ending the Harm" campaign to raise awareness of punishment attacks.